 My apologies to Julius Caesar aside, the three major couples therapy models are Emotionally Focused Therapy (EFT), developed by Sue Johnson and Les Greenberg, Imago Relationship Therapy (IRT) developed by Harville Hendrix and his wife, Helen Kelly Le Hunt; and Gottman Method Couples Therapy (GMCT) developed by John and Julie Gottman.

 I know there are many other couples therapy models out there.
 Some, such as Collaborative Couples Therapy by Dan Wile, or Relational Life Therapy by Terry Real have undeservedly received only sporadic mass attention.
+The ICBT Model of Couples Therapy is highly effective and completely science-based, but because there is but a mere handful of trained civilian practitioners its ability to gain traction with the general public is impeded.

 But our potential clients may ask So what?
 None of them have generated the degree of clinical enthusiasm as the above three approaches.
 And any potential client would get lost in the forest of non-evidence-based speculation and pop psychology.